neutralinojs/neutralinojs.github.io/docs/api/extensions.md

 ```

 ## extensions.broadcast(eventName, data)
-Dispatches a new event to all extensions.
+Dispatches a new event to all connected extensions.
+If an extension is loaded but not connected yet,
+the particular extension won't get the new event.
+Use [`extensions.dispatch`](#extensionsdispatchextensionid-eventname-data)
+ to send messages even if the extension is not connected to the main process.

 ### Parameters